phuongnguyen99/Spring22_Porject_Math/README.md

 # Spring22_Porject_Math
-There are some of our current works with my core advisor Dr.Helen Li at UNCC in the Math & Stat department
+There are some of our current works with my core advisor Dr.Helen Li in the Math & Stat department at UNC Charlotte